Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_pro_v3/fly_e3_pro_v3_canboot_usb.md

 tags: []
 keywords:
 last_updated: 15/07/2023
-summary: "Fly-E3-Pro-v3 CanBoot bootloader for USB"
+summary: "How to compile and install the CanBoot bootloader for USB operation on the Fly-E3-Pro-V3"
 sidebar: mydoc_sidebar
 permalink: fly_e3_pro_v3_canboot_usb.html
 folder: mydoc